Search This Blog

 Numbers 2 and 3 on the list, Sherman Alexie’s prize-winning The Absolutely True Diary of a Part-Time Indian and Jay Asher’s Thirteen Reasons Why find themselves on the list for “racism/sexually explicit” and “drugs/sex/suicide” respectively.
 Heaven forbid we have young people reading subject matter that may actually be relevant to them.
 This will never do!
 We can’t have our youth turning to books in order to feel that they aren’t alone in facing the struggles of adolescence.
 Shouldn’t they be on Twitter or Instagram for that?!

 No surprise was E. L. James’ multimillion selling erotic trilogy Fifty Shades, ranked at No. 4.
 This is one I hope the kiddos will wait a good long while before delving into.
 Last summer, we saw a sex toy shop billboard emblazoned with the words “Butt Plugs”, I kid you not, in three-foot lettering, on the way to Jacksonville, Florida to board a cruise for the Bahamas, and I spent a goodly amount of the drive squashing debates amongst the chirren about what, why, wherefore and how such a devise would ever be called for and utilized.
 It wasn’t pretty and quite frankly, neither is Fifty Shades of DooDoo as I’ve taken to calling it—and not just for its own butt plug references.
-(I found James’ writing to be poor and her rip-off of Twilight unimaginative, but that is a post for another day.)
+(I found James’ writing to be poor and her take on Twilight unimaginative, but that is a post for another day.)

 Numbers 5 and 6, And Tango Makes Three by Peter Parnell and The Kite Runner by Khaled Hosseini, can thank their audacity at trying to incorporate the reality of homosexuality into their narratives for landing on the list.
 These books are unfit for common consumption according to objectors.
 Damn gay penguins!
 Ain’t nobody got time for that!
 Society can’t have our youth learning tolerance and compassion.
 Look where that got us in the 1960’s!